Daniel-wasihun/digital-farmer-ui/README.md

 ---

-## 📂 Project Structure:

-Curious about the codebase?
-Here’s a high-level overview of the project's organized structure:

-digital-farmer-app/
-├── lib/                             # 🚀 The heart of the application: all Dart source code │   ├── service/                     # ⚙️ Integrations with backend APIs
-│   │   └── api/                     # 🔗 API client configurations
-│   │       └── base_api.dart        #    - Defines base URLs for FastAPI and Express
-│   ├── screens/                     # 📱 All user-facing screens and features
-│   │   ├── auth/                    #    - Authentication flows (Login, Register, OTP verification)
-│   │   ├── settings/                #    - User profile management and app settings
-│   │   ├── chat/                    #    - Community chat interface for farmer interactions
-│   │   └── home/                    #    - Main dashboard, content display, and core features
-├── assets/                          # 🖼️ All static assets (images, icons, fonts) ├── pubspec.yaml                     # 📦 Project dependencies, metadata, and asset declarations
-└── README.md                        # 📄 You're reading this!
-(Project overview and guide)

----

 ## 🤝 Contribute: Help Us Grow!

 We believe in the power of open source and warmly welcome contributions from the community!
 Your ideas and code can help us make the Digital Farmer App even better.